 Prior to him discovering he is human, Buddy’s apparent incompetence in the toy-making department sees him transferred from there to the testing department, where the “special” elves go.
 And this I always felt was a good analogy to how the relationship between testers and developers is seen in the IT Industry.

-I am a former software tester.
+Though I am a DBA now, I am also a former tester.
 Like most people and their careers, I fell into it; I first got into testing just after I had graduated from university with a degree in computer science.
 I went to a university where the attitude was that you should try to get on a graduate scheme with one of the “top” companies, and work there until retirement.
 If you weren’t interested in that, well, good luck with getting any support from the university to helping you find a job.
 And I always viewed graduation schemes as finishing schools for people who had gone through the motions of education rather than actually loving what they do, and I knew I wasn’t one of those people.
 So after my graduation I was left floundering trying to get a job.
 So I posted my CV on all manner of recruitment sites.
 After a time I got a phone call for a job as a software tester.
-I didn’t apply for the job, but the company felt I was a suitable candidate because I lived near the office and I had a degree in Computer Science.
+Initially, I didn’t apply for the job, but the company felt I was a suitable candidate because I lived near the office and I had a degree in Computer Science.
 I deemed testing a suitable career because I wanted to get into IT anyway I could because I had been out of university for three months and was starting to get worried about ever getting a job, especially as it looked like the world was about to collapse from the credit crunch.
 And so I entered the world of IT as a tester, and very quickly I came to realise how being a software tester was seen in IT (ie really, really poorly.)

 This view of software testers jarred with me because of two reasons